How to Create Content That Connects With Your Ideal Customers

 So keep that in mind as you get started -- simple works just fine.

-There are three questions we ask during our content strategy sessions:
+3 questions we ask during our content strategy sessions:

 - What are the questions you're asked by your prospects?